chollangimanojkumar/LocalAI/README.md

 LocalAIImplementation

-This is a repository to provide guidence to run local AI in your system all the resources used here are for non-commercial purpose and are mostly free and open-soruce for personal use
+This is a repository to provide guidence to run local AI in your system

+The information is already available in internet
+I just consolidated into a simple document guide

+all the resources used here are Open-Source and are free for personal use